NihalNooney/Chat-bot-application/README.md

 # Chat-bot-application

 <h1>Summary</h1>
-This is an android-studio built application which allows the user to have a full-on conversation with a ChatBot
+This is an android-studio built application which allows the user to have a full-on conversation with a ChatBot with 4 different stages.
 <br>
-,m

-<h1>How it works</h1>